varCharlie/ssh-agent-keepalive/README.md

 [X] Killed stale ssh-agent with pid 71878
 [X] Killed stale ssh-agent with pid 71880
 [!]
 Attached to cached ssh-agent

-$ user on cpantoga in ~
-07:18:20 ❯❯
 ```

-You shouldn't expect to see any stale pids killed on the first login shell after installation
-since `SSH-AGENT-KEEPALIVE` will kill all agents and start a new one if an env cache is not found.